 Burbz – The smart way to invest in real estate

 Once you buy a rental property, you will need to find tenants, verify their income and background, draw up leases, and more.
 Don’t forget about managing your rental property and ensuring the tenant is abiding by the lease terms.
-These items can take up all of your free time, even if you are an experienced landlord.
+Above all, these items can take up all of your free time, even if you are an experienced landlord.

 Burbz offers FREE software for landlords; providing tools for rent collection, leasing and maintenance requests.
-Burbz makes it easier to manage your rental property yourself, putting more profit back into your pockets.
+In fact, Burbz makes it easier to manage your rental property youself!
+In other words, Burbz puts more profit back in your pockets.